karek314/liskpool/README.md

 This is first and fully open source Lisk delegate forging pool (also known as delegate reward sharing).
 Written in PHP.
 ![preview](readme_files/pool_preview.png)

-### Tokens and Dapps
+### Tokens and blockchain apps
-In further updates LiskPool will allow to prepare or pregenerate genesis blocks to custom dapps allowing to distribute own tokens to voters, exact details yet to be announced by LiskHQ.
+In further updates LiskPool will be adapated to work with custom apps and issuance of tokens.

 # Requirements
 <a href="https://mariadb.org" target="_blank">MariaDB server</a><br>